-Being organized unlocks the door to success, but how do you get ahold of the keys?
+Being organized unlocks the door to success, but a good plan is how you get ahold of the keys.
 We have 6 fresh tips to help you put together a solid job hunting plan so that you can land your next job.

 First things first: Create a clean, comfortable space to work that is free from distractions.
 Job hunting isn’t widely regarded as a fun way to spend your time, so your brain will try to sidetrack you whenever possible.